What we think

 Integrated care in England is now being pursued through ICSs.
 Since April 2021, all parts of England have been covered by one of 42 ICSs.
 They are underpinned by joint working at ‘place’ level, which is where much of the heavy lifting of integration takes place, driven by ’place-based partnerships’ involving NHS organisations, local authorities, voluntary and community sector organisations and local communities across a smaller footprint than an ICS, often based on the area covered by a local authority.
 These are complemented by initiatives at neighbourhood level, where primary care networks (groups of GP practices and other community-based services) work together to deliver improved services to populations of 30–50,000.
 Other non-statutory partnerships, such as provider collaboratives, are also set to become a key part of the arrangements across health and social care.
 These partnership arrangements encourage organisations to work together and focus on system-wide objectives and improving outcomes for the communities they serve.

-The government has also signalled that while ICSs and the measures in the Bill are a step in the right direction to better integrate care, they intend to go further and co-produce a comprehensive national plan for supporting and enabling integration between health and social care.
+The government has also signalled that while ICSs and the measures in the Act are a step in the right direction to better integrate care, they intend to go further and co-produce a comprehensive national plan for supporting and enabling integration between health and social care.
 This plan will focus on creating the right local incentives for integration and prevention and breaking down the barriers between services.